SteveJustin1963/tec-SCOPE/README.md

 - Quadrature decoding for up to four times the encoder resolution.
 - Support for various count modes (up, down, quadrature, and modulo).
 - A 32-bit counter register that allows for high-resolution tracking.
+- expenisve chip! will write a ATtiny84 Quadrature Encoder Implementation and the chip is under $3

+### rotary encoder
 The **A** and **B** signals from the rotary encoder are part of a **quadrature output**.
 This means the encoder uses the two signals (A and B) that are 90 degrees out of phase to determine both the **position** and **direction** of movement.